JonathanReeve/macro-etym/README.md

     cd macro-etym
     pip install .

-If you experience errors, you could try installing with `pip3` instead.
+If you experience errors, you could try installing with `pip3` instead:

+    pip3 install .

 ## Usage